pingcap/docs/tidb-cloud/terraform/restore-resource.md

 After creating a backup of a cluster, you can restore the cluster by creating a restore task with restore resources.

-1. You can configure a restore resource as follows.
+1. Create a restore directory and entry it.
+Then create a `restore.tf` file.
 Note that you can only restore data from a smaller node size to the same or a larger node size:

     ```
     terraform {